fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         3. View the list of available food items.
     - Expected Result:
         - The user can view the list of available items.

+### Search the items(Menu) (completed)
+- Scenario 1: Successfully search your food item
+    - Steps:
+        1. Log in as a user.
+        2. Navigate to the Menu page.
+        3. Search the food you want.
+    - Expected Result:
+        - The user can view the items according to their search.

 ### Add product/item to cart (completed)
 - Scenario 1: Successfully add item to cart